zcattacz/alasql_wiki/Alasql-Options.md

 # AlaSQL Options

-You can find all AlaSQL options in `alasql.options` variable.
+You can find all AlaSQL options in the `alasql.options` variable.
+The options are global for all databases - also if you create them with `new`.

 You can change these options directly from JavaScript: